dudasdavid/Udacity-SelfDriving-AdvancedLaneFinding/README.md

 leftx, lefty, rightx, righty, out_img = utils.find_lane_pixels(birdseye)
 ```

+#### 9. Let's perform sanity checks on the lines and the lane.
+I defined the following checks:
+- If there aren't enough data points in the upper region of the image, the interpolation will become unreliable.
+- If the curvature of the two lane lines are in different direction
+- If there is too big width difference between the lane start and lane end
+- If the detected lane is too thin
+- If the detected lane is too wide

-#### 9. Let's perform sanity check based on lane curvature and lane size, if the sanity check fails recover the previous sample and mark the lines as unreliable.
+If any of the sanity checks fail I recover the previous detected lane sample and mark the lines as unreliable.

 #### 10. Finally color line pixels and transform the lane area back to the original image:
 ```python